vigetlabs/microcosm/docs/testing/domains.md

 ## Using append()

-`append` is different from `push` in that it adds a new action to history, however does not execute it the associated behavior.
+`append` is different from `push` in that it adds a new action to history, however does not execute it the associated command.

 ```javascript
 let repo = new Microcosm()